dilaouid/vaultic/README.md

 - [ ] CLI with encryption + cloud upload
 - [x] Key generation and persistence
+- [ ] Encrypted folder browser in GUI
-- [ ] GUI (Tkinter or Tauri)
+- [ ] Encrypted file preview in GUI
 - [ ] Automatic scheduling
 - [ ] Multi-provider sync
+- [ ] Scheduling
 - [ ] Versioning and differential backup

 ---

 ### 🛡 Security Notice

 Vaultic encrypts your files **locally**, before anything is sent to the cloud.
+All decryption is handled on demand, and only temporarily in memory or isolated disk space.
-Vaultic never sends your key or decrypted data over the network.
+Vaultic never uploads, stores, or syncs your key or decrypted data.

+If you lose your key, your files are lost.
+Forever.
+(Yes, really.)